Healthy Wax Plant (Hoya carnosa) in bright indirect, also known as Wax Plant

 Cactus, All Purpose, Pon, Perlite, Epiphytic

-Use Cactus, All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly and does not sit around the roots.
+In practice, use Cactus, All Purpose, Pon, Perlite, Epiphytic so water moves through the root zone quickly instead of lingering.

 🧩 Difficulty